mate-academy/layout_hello-world/readme.md

 ## The task
 Implement the `stars` block used in [the card](https://www.figma.com/file/bS8N1lTT0Ew0Brf1Nfl36iMV/Product-Cards?node-id=0%3A1).
+Do not need to implement card in this task, just stars.

 - Reset browser's default `margin`
 - Implement 6 `stars` blocks
   - The first one is general